frenetic-lang/tutorials/OxRepeater/index.md

 repeater, use Mininet to create a network with one switch and three hosts and have them ping each other:

+- Start up a separate terminal window on your host.
+Change into the ```frenetic-tutorial-vm``` directory and type ```vagrant ssh``` to start a separate session in the same VM.

-- Start Mininet in a separate terminal window:
+- Start Mininet in this new terminal window:

       $ sudo mn --controller=remote --topo=single,4 --mac --arp